danielpsf/fields-statistics/README.md

     _This link guides you to my personal brain dump of links I've already read and changed the way I think about a lot of things.
 A personal bookmark one might say.
-But you'll find in there a lot of links related to Software Testing that defined the way I see of this amazing field of computer science today._ :wink:
+But you'll find in there a lot of links related to Software Testing that defined the way I see this amazing field of computer science._ :wink:
     - https://1drv.ms/o/s!Ap3C0ryKbvyZhQENhKNWZk7PHxng